Hannessa/webmud/README.md

 The modules in WebMUD are called *bundles* and are placed in the "/bundles" directory.
 The following bundles are included by default:
 * **database**: Sets up a LokiJS database.
 * **welcome**: Displays a welcome message to the user.
-This is the default starting bundle that is run when a user first connects to the MUD.
+This is the default starting bundle that is run when a user first connects to the server.
 * **login**: This bundle is called from the "welcome" bundle and gives step-by-step instructions for logging in or creating a new account.
 * **character-creator**: After logging in, this bundle is run to help you create an in-game character.
 * **world**: After choosing a character, you're sent into the game world.
 This bundle contains the basic logic used by the game world, such as parsing of in-game commands and helper functions for moving objects.